dhruvparmar2310/React/README.md

     - favicon.ico
     - index.html (contains div with id="root")
     - manifest.json
-- "src" : index.js (we speacify the root components which is <App /> component and DOM element contain 'root' id which will be controlled by React.)
+- "src" : index.js (we speacify the root components which is named as <App /> component and DOM element contain 'root' id which will be controlled by React.)
 - When we run "npm start" command in terminal, the browser will serve index.html present in "public" folder.

+## Types of Component:
+---

+- Stateless function
+- Stateful class (it contains render method which returns HTML.)